Cleveland sports travel guide

 Where to watch sports in Cleveland

 All of the venues for Cleveland’s sports teams are located within the downtown area, and it has been that way since the Cavs moved downtown to Gund Arena (now Rocket Mortgage FieldHouse) and Jacobs Field (now Progressive Field) opened in 1994.

 The Cavs’ old arena, the Coliseum at Richfield, was torn down in 1999, five years after the Cavs moved out.
 Interestingly, the arena site, located in Richfield Township about 20 miles from downtown Cleveland, bears little trace of an arena after it was allowed to be returned to nature.

 • FirstEnergy Stadium: Home of the Browns.
 Located at 100 Alfred Lerner Way.

-• Progressive Field: Home of the Indians.
+• Progressive Field: Home of the Guardians.
 Located at 2401 Ontario Street.

 • Rocket Mortgage FieldHouse: Home of the Cavaliers.
 Located at 1 Center Court.